-An eating disorder is a complex mental illness characterised by disturbed eating behaviours, distorted beliefs, and extreme concerns about food, eating and body size, shape or weight.
+An eating disorder is a complex mental health issue characterised by disturbed eating behaviours, distorted beliefs, and extreme concerns about food, eating and body size, shape or weight.

-Eating disorders can be associated with major medical complications which can affect every organ in the body.
-They are not a lifestyle choice or about vanity.
+Eating disorders can be associated with major medical complications which can affect the whole body.
+They are not a phase, a lifestyle choice or about vanity.
 No one would choose to have an eating disorder.

 A person with an eating disorder may have disturbed eating patterns or behaviours, and extreme concerns over the size, shape or weight of their body.
 Symptoms can include, but are not limited to:

 Due to the nature of an eating disorder, a person may go to great lengths to hide or disguise their behavior and may experience intense feelings of guilt or shame.

 "I’d isolated myself from everyone around me and limited my relationships to basic communication.
 I didn’t want people to see me eat or distract me from my study.
 As the weight dropped, I lost the ability to function physically and mentally, and I couldn’t see a future." - Rachael

 There are several broad categories of eating disorders.
 Some of the most common are summarised below.
 A large number of people have other eating issues and distorted body image which are not covered by these diagnoses, but still have a significant impact on their mental health and quality of life.

 Peoplewith binge eating disorder may eat large amounts of food in a short period of time.
 They will often feel ‘out of control’ about their eating and may not be able to stop.
 People with binge eating disorder often feel guilty or ashamed about the amount of food they eat during a binge eating episode.